cs-ed/impacts-afrewin/README.md

 ### Learning Activities

 All learning activities for the year should be designed using the principles of Universal Design for Learning (UDL) to ensure an equitable learning experience for all students.
-The learning experiences need to be student-centered, relevant to the students' lives, offerring authentic choice and ways to incorporate the students' own backgrounds and interests.
+The learning experiences need to be student-centered, relevant to the students' lives, offering authentic choice and ways to incorporate the students' own backgrounds and interests.
 The activities should afford students opportunities to express their own creativity and to create solutions that solve personally relevant problems.

 Communication is vital to establishing a computing culture in the classroom.
 Students will help each other progress through the concepts by actively participating in discussions, giving peer feedback to each other, and sharing their personal reflections.
 The goal is to build the students' capacity to observe the world around them, create their own questions about the problems they see, develop their own solutions to said questions and problems, and analyze their own work for possible issues and/or improvements.